nx-lr/protea/readme.md

 ### For-loops

 In its most simple use, a `for` or `each` loop can be used to iterate over the elements in a collection.
-For example, given an array of integers:
+For example, given a list of integers:

 ```dart
 val numbers = [1, 2, 3]